-22. Besides these purposes of religion he emphasized two other purposes which he regarded as of supreme importance.
+22. Besides these purposes of religion, he emphasised two other purposes which he regarded as of supreme importance.

-23. The first is training of man's instincts and dispositions as distinguished from offering prayers or performing observances or doing sacrifices.
+23. The first is [the] training of man's instincts and dispositions, as distinguished from offering prayers or performing observances or doing sacrifices.